Using digicam as a webcam on Linux

 If you’re following this guide, pretty soon you’ll find out that the camera’s battery dies very fast: in about two hours.
 Charging it after every video call is pretty cumbersome, and after a couple of months the capacity will be reduced significantly.

-The last pice of the puzzle it a dummy battery (bought here):
+The last piece of the puzzle it a dummy battery (bought here):

 Dummy_battery